 To understand on-off keying it may be helpful to consider a visual representation of the behavior of such a system.
-Even if the behavior of on-off keying is quite clear already, becoming familiar with this visual representation now will make it easier to some of the other transmission techniques we will discuss later.

-The two properties that matter in the on-off keying transmission system are time and energy.
+Even if the behavior of on-off keying is quite clear already, becoming familiar with this visual representation will simplify the explanation of some other transmission techniques.
+As we have emphasized in this discussion, the two properties that matter in such a transmission system are time and energy.
 So, to envision its behavior, we can measure the energy passing some point in the system (the receiver's end, for example) and plot the measurements as a function of time.
 For example, the transmission of the binary sequence "10100110" would be represented by a graph like: